-The mission of First-Year Experience & Transition Programs is to engage, empower, and support all students in and out of the classroom.
-We provide academic and transition coaching, peer mentors, and interactive workshops aimed at increasing retention and graduation rates at the University of Nebraska – Lincoln
+The mission of Center for Academic Success and Transition (CAST) is to engage, empower, and support all students in and out of the classroom.
+We provide academic and transition coaching, peer mentors, and interactive workshops aimed at increasing retention and graduation rates at the University of Nebraska – Lincoln.

-First-Year Experience & Transition Programs is on City Campus in Love South Library 127.
-Co-located with Explore Center and Undergraduate Education's UCARE program, the goal is to expose students to advising, research opportunities, and encourage academic success all in collaboration with University Libraries.
+CAST is on City Campus in Love South Library 110.
+The goal is to encourage academic success all in collaboration with University Libraries.
 This unique space offers a conference room, computers for students to check email, and a friendly front desk staff to assist students.

 P.O.
 Box 884109